 - Wealth Management Track

-This major equips students with the relevant industry skills and knowledge via its multiple specialised tracks such as Finance Analytics, Real Estate, Wealth Management, International Trading, and Banking.
+The Finance major equips students with the relevant industry skills and knowledge via its multiple specialised tracks such as Finance Analytics, Real Estate, Wealth Management, International Trading, and Banking.

 Financial Analytics enables you to acquire and hone your data analysis and modelling skills a vital skill in any firm.
-The real estate track is on track to equip graduates with a strong grounding in real estate investments and finance.
-The wealth management track would train students to serve the changing needs of clients and globalisation which poses new challenges for wealth management professionals.
+The Real Estate track is on track to equip graduates with a strong grounding in real estate investments and finance.
+The Wealth Management track would train students to serve the changing needs of clients and globalisation which poses new challenges for wealth management professionals.
 International Trading Track was launched with the objective of grooming young international trading talent in Singapore.
-Lastly, the banking track educates graduates to thrive in the banking sector from corporate banking to consumer banking.
+Lastly, the Banking track educates graduates to thrive in the banking sector from corporate banking to consumer banking.

 Academic Advisors: Seshan Ramaswami (Term 1), Chung Seh-Woong (Term 2)

 - Retail and Services Management Track

 Marketing is a multi-disciplinary study with the key business process centred around understanding customer’s needs, creating value for them and building strong customer relationships to capture value from them in return.
 A student with this major can find careers in product/brand management, marketing communications, sales management retailing and business services.

 Academic Advisors: Joyce Low, Feng Guiyun

 Operations Management is the design and management of the set of activities that create goods and services through the transformation of inputs and outputs.
 This major provides a systematic way of looking at organisational processes and teaches you concepts ad tools that are widely used in managing other functions.